Chart Color Schemes

 The educational profile of North Bondi exceeds national averages, with above-average qualification levels and academic performance metrics

-North Bondi's educational attainment is notably higher than national and state averages.
-Among residents aged 15 and above, 58.6% have university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-Bachelor degrees are the most common at 41.2%, followed by postgraduate qualifications at 14.5%.
-Vocational pathways account for 19.8%, with advanced diplomas at 9.8% and certificates at 10.0%.
+North Bondi has a notably higher educational attainment than national averages.
+Among residents aged 15 and above, 58.6% hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+Bachelor degrees are the most common at 41.2%, followed by postgraduate qualifications at 14.5% and graduate diplomas at 2.9%.
+Vocational pathways account for 19.8% of qualifications, with advanced diplomas at 9.8% and certificates at 10.0%.

 Educational participation is high, with 31.9% of residents currently enrolled in formal education.
-This includes 10.4% in primary, 8.4% in secondary, and 6.2% in tertiary education.
+This includes 10.4% in primary education, 8.4% in secondary education, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education